sachinsshetty/flex-fitness/README.md

 - **Trend**: Growing demand for regional, privacy-focused tech solutions.

 ## Competitive Advantage
-Unlike Siri or Alexa, Dhwani is:
+Unlike Siri or Alexa, Dwani is:
 - **German-first**: Tailored for dialects and culture.
 - **Privacy-focused**: On-premise for secure, offline use.
 - **Open-source**: Transparent and community-driven.